-SECTION V. TEMPORARY CONNECTIONS

-A. Application - Those desiring the use of water for temporary purposes other than from temporary connections to the main shall make application therefore to the Village of Speculator, setting forth in detail, the reason therefore and the exact use which is to be made of the water, and the Village of Speculator may issue the necessary permit under such terms and conditions as it may determine.

-SECTION VI.
-GENERAL RESPONSIBILITIES
+SECTION V. GENERAL RESPONSIBILITIES

-A. Injury to Mains, Pipes, Etc. - Any person responsible for any injury to any main, pipe, hydrant, or other water facility, shall reimburse the Village of Speculator, in full, for labor and materials and for the loss of water caused thereby.
+Injury to Mains, Pipes, Etc. - Any person responsible for any injury to any main, pipe, hydrant, or other water facility, shall reimburse the Village of Speculator, in full, for labor and materials and for the loss of water caused thereby.
 He shall also be responsible for any damage caused by such escaping water.

-B. Responsibility for Trench - In the case of any excavation for the introduction of any water pipe or connection under the authority of a permit from the Village Board, the owner will be held responsible for the trench opened.
+Responsibility for Trench - In the case of any excavation for the introduction of any water pipe or connection under the authority of a permit from the Village Board, the owner will be held responsible for the trench opened.
 Public safety and convenience shall be duly regarded and conserved by the construction of such bridges across open trenches as may be required to ensure safety to the public.
-Red lights, barricades and all such means of protection against accident must be provided.
+Red lights, barricades and all such means of protection against accidents must be provided.
 Before trenches are backfilled, materials and workmanship shall be inspected by the Water Superintendent or a representative and approved in writing.
 Nothing herein contained shall relieve the liability and responsibility for the owner's or contractor's compliance with any and all federal, state and local statutes, rules or regulations concerning work.

-C. Service Pipe Maintained - The owner of property into which water is introduced by a service pipe will be required to maintain in working order, at his or her own expense, the said service pipe from the curb stop to the meter on or for his or her premises, including all fixtures therein provided for delivering or supplying water for any purpose.
-In case such services and fixtures are not so kept in repair, the Village Board or it's agent may cause to have made all necessary repairs and renewals or parts thereof.
+Service Pipe Maintained - The owner of property into which water is introduced by a service pipe will be required to maintain in working order, at his or her own expense, the said service pipe from the curb stop to the meter on or for his or her premises, including all fixtures therein provided for delivering or supplying water for any purpose.
+In case such services and fixtures are not so kept in repair, the Village Board or its agent may cause to have made all necessary repairs and renewals or parts thereof.
 The expense of such work and all materials and labor required shall be paid by the property owner.

-D. Stop and Waste Ball Valves - Inside the basement wall of the building or crawl space or the wall line into which the service pipe extends, an approved stop and waste ball valve with plumbing fittings, must be conveniently located in order to drain the meter, or in such other convenient place as the Water Superintendent may approve.
-See additional sections in this code, and refer to drawing "Typical House Connections" for the arrangement of components and the intended layout for the pipe/valve/meter installation.
+Stop and Waste Ball Valves - Inside the basement wall of the building or crawl space or the wall line into which the service pipe extends, an approved stop and waste ball valve with plumbing fittings, must be conveniently located in order to drain the meter, or in such other convenient place as the Water Superintendent may approve.
+See additional sections in this code and refer to drawing "Typical House Connections" for the arrangement of components and the intended layout for the pipe/valve/meter installation.

-E. Inspectors May Enter Premises - The Water Superintendent, Village Board, or employees of the Water Department, upon presentation of proper credentials, may enter upon any premises where water is being supplied by the Water Department or upon any premises when application is made for a permit to connect plumbing with the water pipes, for the purpose of installing, reading, removing or repairing meters, or for inspecting the plumbing and fixtures.
+Inspectors May Enter Premises - The Water Superintendent, Village Board, or employees of the Water Department, upon presentation of proper credentials, may enter upon any premises where water is being supplied by the Water Department or upon any premises when application is made for a permit to connect plumbing with the water pipes, for the purpose of installing, reading, removing or repairing meters, or for inspecting the plumbing and fixtures.

-F. Change of Pressure - The Village of Speculator or the Speculator Water Department shall not be liable for any damage or loss of any kind to property or persons which may arise from or be caused by any change either in increase or decrease, in pressure of water supplies from any cause whatever, including negligence on the part of the Water Department, its agents, servants or employees.
+Change of Pressure - The Village of Speculator or the Speculator Water Department shall not be liable for any damage or loss of any kind to property or persons which may arise from or be caused by any change either in increase or decrease, in pressure of water supplies from any cause whatever, including negligence on the part of the Water Department, its agents, servants or employees.